philrmass/style-explorer/docs/tasks.md

-# Style Explorer Tasks
+## Style Explorer Tasks

-## To Do
+### To Do
-- Clean up font link tag
-- Try different body and headline fonts
 - Create svg component icons with fill color set as a prop
 - Show full source item text on hover
+- Fix margins for nav and content

-## Completed
+### Completed
+- Try different body and headline fonts
+- Clean up font link tag